Speculum Humanae Salvationis: a Dutch Blockbook

 Speculum Humanae Salvationis: a Dutch Blockbook – Pieper Verlag – Xylogr.
 37 – Bayerische Staatsbibliothek (Munich, Germany)

-Utrecht (Netherlands) β€” ca. 1468-1479
+Utrecht (Netherlands) β€” Ca. 1468–1479

-An extremely rare glimpse into the book world of the 15th century: a "mirror of human salvation" in a block book with 58 masterful woodcuts that was a more affordable alternative to Gutenberg's movable type
+An extremely rare glimpse into the book world of the 15th century: a "mirror of human salvation" in a block book with 58 masterful woodcuts as a more affordable alternative to Gutenberg's invention of movable type

 1. Originating from the second half of the 15th century, blockbooks were created as cheap alternatives to typeset books